hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 ```
 <script src=“https://unpkg.com/zdog@1/dist/zdog.dist.min.js”></script>
 ```
-At the end, your code should look kind of like this:
+In the end, your code should look something like this:
 ```html
 <body>
     <canvas class="model"></canvas>